 Loose wiring is another common cause of flickering lights.
 A loose connection is also a dangerous safety hazard as it is one of the main causes of electrical fires.
 Furthermore, it involves a lot more than just the wiring.
 A loose terminal to an electrical installation or device may also be deemed a loose connection.
 Dealing with faulty electrical wiring requires the services of a professional electrician.

 Faulty Light Switch

 Voltage fluctuations normally occur when you turn on a large appliance such as an HVAC system, vacuum cleaner, microwave and washing machines.
 These appliances have a very high wattage, and using them might lead to flickering, but only for a few seconds.
-However, if the flickering lasts longer than normal, then it is high time you call an electrician to evaluate the voltage in your home.
+However, if the flickering lasts longer than normal, then it is probably time to call an electrician to evaluate the voltage in your home.

 Flickering lights may be a normal incident.
 However, this does not mean that you should ignore this occurrence, especially if you notice more flickering than normal.
 It may be a symptom of a major electrical fault.
 Always call a professional electrician, or an electrical services company to investigate the root cause of the problem, and carry out relevant repairs.
 This will save you from various hazards such as electrical fires and electric shock.